CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/2-Risk-Aggravators.md

 ## Race Dynamics

 The “race to the bottom” refers to a problematic scenario where competitive pressures in the development of AI lead to compromised safety standards.
-Developing safely is costly for the companies by placing them behind in an innovation race.
+Safe development is costly for companies caught up in an innovation race.
 Under certain conditions, the twin effects of widespread risk and costly safety measures may cause a “race to the bottom” in the level of safety investment.
 In a race to the bottom, each competitor skimps on safety to accelerate their rate of development progress.

 **The Collingridge Dilemma.** This dilemma essentially highlights the challenge of predicting and controlling the impact of new technologies.
 It posits that during the early stages of a new technology, its effects are not fully understood and its development is still malleable.
 Attempting to control or direct it is challenging due to the lack of information about its consequences and potential impact.
 Conversely, when these effects are clear and the need for control becomes apparent, the technology is often so deeply embedded in society that any attempt to govern or alter it becomes extremely difficult, costly, and socially disruptive.

 **Competitive pressures can lead to compromise on safety**.
 A high-stakes race (for advanced AI) can dramatically worsen outcomes by making all parties more willing to cut corners in safety.
 This risk can be generalized.
-Just as a safety-performance tradeoff, in the presence of intense competition, pushes decision-makers to cut corners on safety, so can a tradeoff between any human value and competitive performance incentivize decision makers to sacrifice that value.
+Just as a safety-performance tradeoff in the presence of intense competition pushes decision-makers to cut corners on safety, so can a tradeoff between any human value and competitive performance incentivize decision makers to sacrifice that value.
 Contemporary examples of values being eroded by global economic competition could include non-monopolistic markets, privacy, and relative equality.
 In the long run, competitive dynamics could lead to the proliferation of forms of life (countries, companies, autonomous AIs) which lock-in bad values. ([source](https://www.allandafoe.com/opportunity))

 In the document he links, Dafoe addresses several objections to this argument.
-Here are summaries of some objections and responses: If competition creates terrible competitive pressures, wouldn't actors find a way out of this situation, by using cooperation or coercion to put constraints on their competition?
+Here are summaries of some objections and responses: If competition creates terrible competitive pressures, wouldn't actors find a way out of this situation by using cooperation or coercion to put constraints on their competition?
 Maybe.
-However: In practice, it may be very difficult to create a politically stable arrangement for constraining competition.
+However it may be very difficult in practice to create a politically stable arrangement for constraining competition.
 This could be especially difficult in a highly multipolar world.
 Political leaders do not always act rationally.
 Even if AI makes political leaders more rational, perhaps it would only do so after leaders have accepted terrible, lasting sacrifices for the sake of competition.

 Why is this risk particularly important now?
 AI may greatly expand how much can be sacrificed for a competitive edge.
 For example, there is currently a limit to how much workers' well-being can be sacrificed for a competitive advantage; miserable workers are often less productive.
 However, advances in automation may mean that the most efficient workers will be joyless ones.